savaslabs/savaslabs.github.io/_posts/2018-06-26-why-you-need-https.md

 #### Browsers drawing attention to insecure HTTP

 Much like search, browser usage patterns have evolved over the last five years to heavily favor Google Chrome.
-Therefore, what Google does, carries tremendous weight internet-wide.
+Therefore, what Google does carries tremendous weight internet-wide.
 Current estimations of browser usage put Chrome between 55% and 60% of the market ([again](https://en.wikipedia.org/wiki/Usage_share_of_web_browsers), [depending](http://gs.statcounter.com/browser-market-share) [on](https://netmarketshare.com/browser-market-share.aspx) [sources](https://www.w3counter.com/trends)).
 Firefox has followed suit with Chrome as far as HTTP security alerts go, and there's no indication we should expect this to change.
 So it's safe to assume a combined 60-75% of the market is represented by Chrome's updates.

 #### Google Chrome HTTP warning roll out